 Defining the study population

-For example, researchers might want to look at the use of health services by adolescents over a certain time period.
+For example, a Researcher might want to look at the use of health services by adolescents over a certain time period.
 The specifics of this could be very simple, for example, all individuals in BC aged between 13 and 18 in calendar year 2000.
 A more complex example might be a study population defined as all heart attack patients who received bypass surgery in calendar year 1995.
 The specifics required here are:

-Researcher Liaison staff at Population Data BC then work with the researcher to complete the technical definition for the study population(s), seeking confirmation with the researcher.
-This support is also built into the process for the DAR which requires that the technical definition be completed by Population Data BC prior to DAR submission.
+Data Access Unit staff at PopData then work with the Researcher to complete the technical definition for the study population(s), seeking confirmation with the Researcher.
+This support is also built into the process for the DAR which requires that the technical definition be completed by PopData prior to DAR submission.
 The Data Steward(s) use both the text and the technical definitions in their adjudication.